How Do You Become The Best Muezzin of Turkey?

 Five times daily.
 Sometimes it wakes me up; sometimes its sound follows me on the way home from a night out.
 Sometimes it’s just a distant noise in the background, […]

 Five times daily.
 Sometimes it wakes me up; sometimes its sound follows me on the way home from a night out.
-Sometimes it's just a distant noise in the background, then again I notice it entirely consciously: The ezan, the call to prayer.
+Sometimes it’s just a distant noise in the background, then again I notice it entirely consciously: The ezan, the call to prayer.
 Especially in Istanbul with its over 3000 mosques, the ezan is an integral element of the soundscape of the city.
 In his movie “Muezzin” Sebastian Brameshuber gives us an insight into the amusing as well as serious world of an element that belongs to the daily rhythm of many Turks.
-At the same , he portrays the relationship between Islam and music, the Ottoman impact on the practice of Islam in Turkey and the tensions between individuality and collective conformity in this special field.
+At the same time, he portrays the relationship between Islam and music, the Ottoman impact on the practice of Islam in Turkey and the tensions between individuality and collective conformity in this special field.

 Sebastian Brameshuber filmed the “Call of Prayer Competition” in 2007 in Muezzin (2009).
 The competition originated in 2004 and was established as a competition to choose the best muezzin in Turkey.
 The film crew participated in the regional preliminary decision in Istanbul and accompanied the winner from Istanbul to the final in Edirne, where the ten winners of the preliminary rounds competed for the title.
 In the film the competition is just the framework, whereas the real focus is on the participants, their roots and family background, their access to music as well as the special atmosphere of the mosques and of the competition.
 We wanted to know more about the creation of this movie.
 For that reason, I´m meeting the director in Vienna.